quantophile/blog/mathsummaries/content/posts/stochastic-calculus.md

 ## Stochastic Calculus.

 I have been continuously expanding my [notes](./../stochastic_calculus.pdf) on stochastic calculus.
-Its a great summary of the most important and basic results in financial mathematics.
+Its a summary of the most important and basic results in financial mathematics.